Oral contraceptive pill: Female

-For perfect use, it is 99% effective, and typical use is 91% effective.
-Side effects of the pill include headache, dizziness, nausea, sore breasts, spotting, mood changes, acne, bloating, etc.
+For perfect use (regular use according to the prescriber's instructions), it is 99% effective.
+For typical use, it is 91% effective, primarily due to non-adherence with the recommended daily dosing regimen.
+Side effects of the pill may include headache, dizziness, nausea, sore breasts, mood changes, acne (though it may also help reduce acne, along with certain types of cancer and other sources of medical risk), and bloating.

 One pill offers the benefit of only having to be taken once a week: